n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Mautic/README.md

 # Mautic

-[Mautic](https://www.mautic.org/) is an open source marketing automation software that helps online businesses automate their repetitive marketing tasks such as lead generation, contact scoring, contact segmentation, and marketing campaigns.
+[Mautic](https://www.mautic.org/) is an open-source marketing automation software that helps online businesses automate their repetitive marketing tasks such as lead generation, contact scoring, contact segmentation, and marketing campaigns.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/Mautic/README.md).